Usmankhujaev/inceptionFCN/README.md

 # InceptionFCN
-This is the InceptionFCN network a modified network of the InceptionTime The original code was taken from InceptionTime: Finding AlexNet for Time Series Classification (https://github.com/hfawaz/InceptionTime)
+This is the InceptionFCN network a modified network of the InceptionTime was done as a part of Time Series Classification with InceptionFCN research done by Usmankhujaev et al.
+The original code was taken from InceptionTime: Finding AlexNet for Time Series Classification (https://github.com/hfawaz/InceptionTime)

 ## Getting Started